twilio-labs/function-templates/funlet-simple-menu/README.md

 2. Environment: `FUNLET_MENU_MESSAGE` environment property
 3. Script: `MY_MESSAGE` constant

+### Error Message (Stage 2)

+Stage 2: When one or several digits have been pressed.
+Text string, a recording URL or a text to say when the digits pressed do not match any option.
+For a text message, the same language and voice will be used as for the message in stage 1.

+1. Event: `ErrorMessage` parameter
+2. Environment: `FUNLET_MENU_ERROR_MESSAGE` environment property
+3. Script: `MY_ERROR_MESSAGE` constant

 ### Language

 Text string, language code for text messages, e.g. 'en' or 'en-gb'.